-Centers, ports, industrial areas, employment areas, and other regional destinations are accessible through a variety of multimodal connections that help people, communities, and businesses thrive and prosper.
+Centers, ports, industrial areas, employment areas and other regional destinations are accessible through a variety of multimodal connections that help people, communities and businesses thrive and prosper.

-- Objective 4.1 Connected Region Focus growth and transportation investment in designated 2040 growth areas to build an integrated system of throughways, arterial streets, freight routes and intermodal facilities, transit services and bicycle and pedestrian facilities, with efficient connections between modes and communities that provide access to jobs, markets and community places within and beyond the region. - Objective 4.2 Access to Industry and Freight Intermodal Facilities Maintain access to industry and freight intermodal facilities by a reliable and seamless freight transportation system that includes air cargo, pipeline, trucking, rail, and marine services to facilitate efficient and competitive shipping choices for goods movement in, to and from the region. - Objective 4.3 Access to Jobs and Talent Attract new businesses and family-wage jobs and retain those that are already located in the region while increasing the number and variety of jobs that households can reach within a reasonable travel time. - Objective 4.4 Transportation and Housing Affordability Reduce the share of income that households in the region spend on transportation to lower overall household spending on transportation and housing.
+- Objective 4.1 Connected region Focus growth and transportation investment in designated 2040 growth areas to build an integrated system of throughways, arterial streets, freight routes, intermodal facilities, transit services and bicycle and pedestrian facilities with efficient connections between modes and communities that provide access to jobs, markets and community places within and beyond the region. - Objective 4.2 Access to industry and freight intermodal facilities Maintain access to industry and freight intermodal facilities by a reliable and seamless freight transportation system that includes air cargo, pipeline, trucking, rail and marine services to facilitate efficient and competitive shipping choices for goods movement in, to and from the region. - Objective 4.3 Access to jobs and talent Attract new businesses and family-wage jobs and retain those that are already located in the region while increasing the number and variety of jobs that households can reach within a reasonable travel time. - Objective 4.4 Transportation and housing affordability Reduce the share of income that households in the region spend on transportation to lower overall household spending on transportation and housing. - Objective 4.5 State of Good Repair Maintain or bring facilities up to a state of good repair and avoid deferred maintenance to prevent future, more costly and resource intensive repairs to the system and impediments to moving people and goods.